software-assignments-spring2021/project-setup-team-wilmington-circuit/CONTRIBUTING.md

 Zoom link: https://nyu.zoom.us/j/93978452728
 Times: M - 6:30 pm, W - 4:50 pm, Sa - 11 am

-## Why
-Alberta is a much needed overhaul to NYU's Albert.
-NYU students have long been frustrated by Albert's sluggish, buggy, and convoluted interface.
-This project seeks to amend these concerns by providing a modern and intelligently designed front end and back end.

 ## What this repository is
 This is the repo